-For information about housing and dining at the Sayre site, contact Judi Brayer, Coordinator of Student Services, by telephoning: (570) 887-4716 or by e-mail: jbrayer@mansfield.edu
+For information about housing and dining at the Sayre site, contact Taylor Donahue, Coordinator of Student Services, by telephoning: (570) 887-4716 or by e-mail: tdonahue@commonwealthu.edu

-Mansfield University Radiologic Technology Program Student Handbook Confirmation of Briefing
+Radiologic Technology Program Student Handbook Confirmation of Briefing

-I received a briefing by Mansfield University Radiologic Technology Program faculty members concerning the contents of the Mansfield University Radiologic Technology Program Sayre site Student Handbook.
+I received a briefing by the Radiologic Technology Program faculty members concerning the contents of the Radiologic Technology Program Sayre site Student Handbook.
 I understand the content of the handbook and agree to abide by all the policies and regulations contained within it.